aldahabi27/BSPSSEPy/README.md

 BSPSSEPy Application is a Black-Start simulation tool based on PSSE Power Simulator, that uses the Python PSSE Library to run these simulations.
 BSPSSEPy extends the dynamic simulation capabilities of PSSE to model:

 - Dynamic Black-Start behavior (phases) of non-black-start generators.
-It models their cranking phase, ramp-up phase (if the generator governor model does not model ramping limits.
+It models their cranking phase, ramp-up phase (if the generator governor model does not model ramping limits).
 - Can execute a black-start plan and apply AGC control during the restoration process.
 - Dynamically tracks the elements in the network and monitor voltages and frequencies.